qrtl/sfaj-custom/partner_view_adj/README.rst

 |badge1| |badge2| |badge3|

-This module adds the pricelist column before the Salesperson column in the partner list view.
+This module makes adjustments to product related views.

 **Table of contents**